assemblee-virtuelle/semapps/website/docs/middleware/crypto/index.md

 ## Features

-- Store different key types in a container.
+- Store different key types in a the `/key` and `/public-key` container.
 - Sign HTTP requests with HTTP signatures.

 ## Dependencies